atata-framework/atata.io/triggers/performing/scrolldown.md

 Indicates that the scroll down should be performed on the specified event.
-By default occurs before any action.
+By default occurs before any access to the component.

 ```cs
 public class SamplePage : Page<_>